 The Himalayan range is bordered by Karakorum in the North West, Hindu Kush in the North and Indo Gangetic plains in the South.
 Western most peak of Himalayan range is Nanga Parbat, lies just south of Indus River with ~ 400 Km width and the eastern most peaks is Namcha Barwa, just west of the Tsangpo river with width of 150 kilometres.

 Housing the tallest mountain on earth, one would expect Himalayas to be one of the oldest mountain ranges but in fact, they are one of the youngest mountain ranges in the world.

-About 80 million years ago, India, which was part of Indo Australian plate, was 6400Km south of the Eurasian plate.
+About 80 million years ago, India, which was part of the Indo Australian plate, was 6400Km south of the Eurasian plate.
 Between India and the Eurasian plate was the huge Tethys Ocean.
-The Indo Australian plate which consisted of Australia, Indian subcontinent and surrounding ocean was pushed northwards by the convention currents of earth.
-Himalayas are born as a result of collision between Indo-Australian plate and Eurasian plate.
+The Indo Australian plate which consisted of Australia, Indian subcontinent and surrounding ocean was pushed northwards by the convection currents of earth.
+Himalayas are born as a result of collision between Indo-Australian plate and Eurasian plate

 The Himalayas can broadly be divided into 3 ranges viz.
 Himadri - the greater Himalayas, the lesser Himalayas - Himachal and the Shivaliks

 Northernmost part of the Himalayas are known as the greater Himalayas or Himadri.
 Most important and highest peaks such as Mount Everest, Nanga Parbhat, Kanchenjunga, Nanda Devi and Namch Barwa are present in this range.
 The average height of mountains in this range is 6000m.

 Some of the important glaciers in this range are Siachien, Gangotri, Yamunotri.
 The range being northern most part and also having all highest peaks, the snow is dense in this range.
 As a result of this most important and sacred rivers such as Ganges, Indus and Yamuna are born in this range.